pgmmpk/beaglebone_pru_adc/README.md

 ## Introduction

-BeagleBoard Black has built-in ADC unit, that is technically called "Touchscreen/ADC subsystem" in documentation.
+Beaglebone Black processor has built-in ADC unit, that is technically called "Touchscreen/ADC subsystem" in documentation.
 It can be used to capture analog signals and digitize them.
 Unit supports up to 8 inputs.
 (Incidentally, there is just a single ADC chip and capture from 8 inputs happens sequentially by multiplexing pins.
 This means that capturing a single pin is faster than capturing several pins.)